bio-guoda/preston/docs/architecture.md

         3eff98d4b66368fd8d1f8fa1af6a057774d8a407a4771490beeb9e7add76f362
 ```

 With the file path being derived from the hash of the data itself, you can now easily locate the content by its hash.
 For instance, on the server at https://deeplinker.bio , the nginx webserver is configured such that you can retrieve the said datafile by requesting https://deeplinker.bio/3eff98d4b66368fd8d1f8fa1af6a057774d8a407a4771490beeb9e7add76f362 .
 Note that this content hash is "real" and you can download the copy (or version) of the content that was served by https://search.idigbio.org/v2/search/publishers at some point in the past.
-So, using the blob store, we know have a way to easily access content as long as we know the content hash.
+So, using the blob store, we now have a way to easily access content as long as we know the content hash.

 ## `simplified hexastore`

 The simplified hexastore ([Weiss et al. 2008](#weiss2008)) keeps an index of the immutable versions of the biodiversity dataset graph provenance over time.
-This index allows to traverse from the first version of the provenance to the next.
-The index is created by hashing a query (what is the next version?) and associating this query hash to the content hash uri of the related provenance log version.
+This index allows traversal from the first version of the provenance to the next.
+The index is created by hashing a query ("what is the next version?") and associating this query hash to the content hash uri of the related provenance log version.

 The query hash is calculated by combining the hashed resource uri with a hashed version relationship (e.g., ```hasVersion``` or ```previousVersion```).
-These two hash uri are appended and the result is hashed again to create a unique query hash uri.
+These two hash uris are appended and the result is hashed again to create a unique query hash uri.
 For example, the query for the first version of a biodiversity dataset graph is always:

 ```
 sha256(